exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/01_Matching listUsers GraphQL Query Syntax to Schema/index.md

 ### From Schema to Query Syntax

-As we mentioned earlier, the folder structure used for queries and mutations is rather expansive.
-It demonstrate the approach of exporting and importing layers of code, via `index.js` files, till we finally get to `src/schema.js`, where this code pulls everything in:
+As we saw in "Use Case and Project Components" chapter, in the demo project, the code folder structure related to query and mutation processing is rather expansive.
+In the design used, there are layers of exporting and importing that separate `src/schema.js` from the files where components are defined.
+There are quite a few `index.js` files to sort through.
+If you don't like this approach you don't have to use it.
+The opposite alternative is to code things right into `src/schema.js` as you can see in some tutorials.
+Good luck with that if you have more than a couple objects in scope.
+In a real app, the layered design is probably best to manage the complexity.

+So, let's roll from the `src/schema.js` following the trail:

 ```
 import queryMap from './relay-queries';
 import mutationMap from './relay-mutations';
 ```

-`src/relay-queries/index.js` contains the queryMap:
+`src/relay-queries/index.js` contains the `queryMap`:

 ```
 import user from './user';
+import item from './item';

 export default {
+  getItem: item.getItem,
+  getUser: user.getUser,
   listUsers: user.listUsers,
   listUserOrders: user.listUserOrders
 };
 ```

-In the map, the public query name (`listUsers`, as used in the browser) is linked to its internal definition and implementation schema.
+In the *map*, the public query name to be used in the client, e.g., `listUsers`, is linked to its internal definition and implementation schema, e.g., `user.listUsers`.

-There is another `index.js` file under `src/relay-queries/user` which imports and exports individual schemas.
-If you think this layered import-export design is excessive - you can import the query schemas directly where you need them, this just a matter of coding style preferences.
-The code we're reviewing below is in `src/relay-queries/user/user-list-query.js`
+Following down the path, `index.js` under `src/relay-queries/user` imports and exports individual query schemas.
+If you think this layer is excessive, you can import those query schemas directly into `src/relay-queries/index.js` - a matter of coding style preferences.

+Finally, the query definition code that we'll review below is in `src/relay-queries/user/user-list-query.js`

 ## Query Arguments

-The arguments that should be passed to the query are listed in the query schema `args` property:
+The arguments that the client can or must pass with the query are listed in the query schema `args` property:

 ```
 args: {
     orderBy: {